wbitt/Network-MultiTool/README.md

-**Note:** The SSL certificates are generated for 'localhost', are self signed, and placed in `/certs/` directory.
+**Note:** The SSL certificates are generated for "localhost", are self signed, and placed in `/certs/` directory.
 During your testing, ignore the certificate warning/error.
 While using curl, you can use `-k` to ignore SSL certificate warnings/errors.

 ------